-Example conjoint report on ice-cream
+Example conjoint analysis report for preferences in ice-cream cones.

 - Flavour (Fudge, Vanilla, Strawberry, and Mango)